xenoliferttv/snf_offline_maprotationbuilder/README.md

 - Change to infantry / hardcore mode with a couple clicks
 - Change ordered / random mode
 - Sorting by maps, weather, daytime
-- Make or use presets
+- Make and use presets
 - Comfy to use (drag & drop etc.)

 and then just copy & paste into your serverconfig.ini